-Four areas of knowledge are evaluated by competency exams: Psychological Science; Psychotherapy Theory and Practice (Clinical); Research; and Psychological Assessment.
-The Psychological Science competency exam is typically multiple choice and is taken at the end of the first year.
-The Clinical exam and Research exam are normally multiple choice and taken after the first year of study.
-The Assessment exam, taken after the second year, is open book and open notes, Students may take a competency exam in a given area no more than three times.
+Four areas of knowledge are evaluated by competency exams: Psychotherapy Theory and Practice (Clinical); Research; and Psychological Assessment.
+The Clinical and Research Competency exam are scheduled to be taken after the first year of study.
+The Assessment exam, taken after the second year, is open book and open notes.
+Students may take a competency exam in a given area no more than three times.